HnCetin/Microarray-Tutorials/README.md

-# Microarray-Tutorials

-This tutorial includes code and slides to help users design and carry out a microarray experiment.
+This tutorial includes code and slides to help users design and carry out microarray experiments.